Maternity Advice for Moms to Be Living Abroad

 Medical Care for Maternity and Delivery

 Another huge concern is the care and treatment you will receive as a mother as well as the treatment your child will receive.
 As an expat expecting, you want your son or daughter to be healthy, but may be unsure of the quality of the healthcare system in the country you are located in.
 Because of this, proper medical facilities are a must.
 Expect to visit hospitals that are very different than the ones you are used to seeing back home.
-These hospitals may have different rules, different atmospheres and different systems.
+These hospitals may have different rules, different atmospheres, and different systems.
 Choose a hospital that best caters to your needs, whether that is based on money, care, waiting times, cleanliness or flexibility.
-If you can choose a doctor, try and find someone who speaks the same language as you, and find someone who can answer your questions as you experience the journey of pregnancy.
+If you can choose a doctor, try and find someone who speaks the same language as you and someone who can answer your questions as you experience the journey of pregnancy.

 After you have figured out the money and medical care aspect of maternity, you will want to know what to expect when it comes to being a parent and caring for your child.
 It would help to research what benefits you will be able to take advantage of, especially if you are working in the country.
 You should also research what’s considered culturally okay and not okay, and the legality of being pregnant in another country.
 Where can you breastfeed?
 Will you get laid off of work?
 Are you eligible for a 14 month paid leave from your job?
 Is your spouse also eligible for this leave?
 If you don’t research these, you may miss out on many benefits your host country has to offer.